microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 Here are some things to try when your breakpoints turn gray:

 * While debugging, run the **Debug: Create Diagnostic Information for Current Session** command.
-This command will bring up a tool that can provide hints to help you resolve any issues from the command palette (`kbstyle(F1)`).
+This command will bring up a tool that can provide hints to help you resolve any issues from the Command Palette (`kb(workbench.action.showCommands)`).
 * Did you build with source maps enabled?
 Make sure there are `.js.map` files, or inlined source maps in your `.js` files.
 * Are the `sourceRoot` and `sources` properties in your source map correct?
 Can they be combined to get the correct path to the `.ts` file?
 * Have you opened the folder in VS Code with the incorrect case?
 It's possible to open folder `foo/` from the command line like `code FOO` in which case source maps may not be resolved correctly.